elewa-academy/data-science/README.md

 > "Work that takes more programming skills than most statisticians have, and more statistics skills than a programmer has." - [kdnuggets](https://www.kdnuggets.com/2016/10/battle-data-science-venn-diagrams.html)

 ___

-## Project

-__Project 1:__

-Part 1:
-1. Split into groups.
-2. I'll give each group a small set of data
-3. Compute the mean & std of the data I give you by hand.
-4. Estimate the mean and std of my complete data set.

-Part 2:
-1. Share your data sets with all the groups.
-2. Using everyone's data, do what you did in part 1.

-__Project 2:__
-Create your own basic std module, inspired by the JavaScript module in this repo.

-Chose ONE dimension of this data-set of [near-earth objects](https://data.nasa.gov/resource/2vr3-k9wn.json) to estimate how safe we really are.
-To do this you will:
-1. Question the data.
-2. Determine which single dimension of data is most relevant to this question.
-3. Establish safety thresholds:
-    * ie. Is 1000 objects within 1000 miles a meaningful danger threshold?
-4. Clean the dataset down to only that dimension.
-5. Do basic pre-analysis data visualization.
-6. Run the cleaned data set through your std module.
-7. Try to make an inference about the total population of near-earth objects based on your measurements.
-8. Present your findings to each other, including your recommended actions based on your conclusions.

-___

 ## Resources